zhmz90/Lan/README.md

 # Lan

-*This will be a new language based on LLVM and Julia.*
+**This is a intelligent programming language based on LLVM and Julia.**

-### Short Term goals
+### Goals

-	fastest language at bechmarks
+- fastest language at bechmarks

-### Long Term goals
+- Heterogenous programming: support both cpu and gpu

-	Designed for machine learning, optimization, pgm
+### Schedule

-	Heterogenous programming: support both cpu and gpu
+- [ ] A minimal version of Julia as Lan

-### Ultimate goal
+- [ ] optimize Lan to overfit benchmarks

-	Intelligence
+- [ ] add gpucc whether JIT or static compile to support NVIDIA GPU